Oakland Hills Country Club

 1967: Al Watrous retires as head professional, he is succeeded by Mike Souchak.

-1967-69: North Course once again beomes private second course for Oakland Hills after a membership vote in 1967.
+1967-69: North Course once again becomes private second course for Oakland Hills after a membership vote in 1967.
 A major redesign and renovation by Trent Jones takes place in ’68 and ‘69.
 First and ninth holes are reversed as are 15 and 16.
 Course goes from fewer than 20 bunkers to over 90, and from 6,300 yards to 6,668.
 Front nine opens in July ’69, back nine opens in the Fall.
 Also in ’69, an aluminum bridge (210 feet long, 11 feet wide, and weighing 40,000 pounds) is erected over Maple Road to connect South and North Courses.

 1968: Major clubhouse renovation.
 Sleeping accommodations replaced on second floor by rooms for private parties.